ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 ### Investigation

-Firms are required to investigate EVERY device related death, serious injury and malfunction in accordance with QS regulation, 820.198.
+Firms are required to investigate EVERY device related death, serious injury and malfunction in accordance with FDA requirements 820.198.

-Failure to comply with this provision is a violation of BOTH the QS regulation and MDR.

 Manufacturers are also required to VERIFY information on each form FDA 3500A as well as make a good faith effort to obtain information that is missing/not provided by the reporter.
 If the firm cannot obtain the missing information, the MDR complaint files shall contain an explanation of why the information could not be obtained as well as documentation of the firm's efforts to obtain the missing information.